suegggg/suegggg/README.md

 # Hi there, I'm sue 👋

 - 🔭 I’m currently working on [Project Name]
-- 🌱 I’m currently learning [Skill/Language]
+- 🌱 I’m currently learning python、pytorch
 - 👯 I’m looking to collaborate on [Project Type]
 - 💬 Ask me about [Your Expertise]
 - 📫 How to reach me: [Your Email/Social Media]